Help

 Insert and resize images

-Use ⌘⇧G or Insert > Image to pick a file.
+Use ⌘⌥G or Insert > Image to pick a file.
 Once inserted, right-click the image for alignment (left, centre, right) and resizing options.
-You can also drag the corner handles to resize directly.
+Drag a corner handle to resize while keeping the aspect ratio locked.
+Hold Shift while dragging to resize width and height independently.
 Right-click gives you text wrapping modes: inline, wrap around, or behind text.

 Add comments

 Select the text you want to comment on, then go to Insert > Review > Add Comment.
 Type your note and click Add.
 Commented text shows a yellow highlight.
-Open Insert > Review > Show Comments to see all comments in a sidebar, where you can navigate between them or delete them.
+Open Insert > Review > Show Comments to see all comments in a sidebar, where you can navigate between them with Prev/Next buttons or delete them.
+You can reply to a comment for threaded discussions.
+Resolve a comment by clicking its checkmark; resolved comments show a green highlight and survive .docx round-trips.

 Use Focus Mode

 Press ⌘⇧F or go to View > Focus Mode.
 All chrome hides and the window resizes to show the full page.
 Surrounding text dims to about a third opacity at the sentence level, so only the sentence you are working on stays fully visible.
+Toggle between sentence-level and paragraph-level dimming from View > Focus on Paragraph.
 The dimming is purely visual and never modifies your document.
 Press Esc or click the exit button (top right of the page) to leave.
 Your entire workspace (inspector, sidebars, zoom, window size) is saved and restored exactly when you exit.

 Insert and edit footnotes